-Western Power's view is that the estimated WACC should be the same for Western Power's transmission and distribution networks that comprise the SWIS.
-Therefore, the analysis and findings presented in section 6, Part B of this submission are equally applicable to this section.
-For ease of reference, Western Power's conclusions from section 6, Part B of this submission are:
+Western Power's view is that the estimated WACC should be the same for Western Power's transmission and distribution networks that comprise the SWIN.
+Therefore, the analysis and findings presented in section 7, Part B of this document are equally applicable to this section.
+For ease of reference, Western Power's principal conclusions from section 7, Part B of this document are summarised below.